Nullness Specification (draft)

 .
 (If you want to pass a@Nullable String

-, then you'll need for the bound to be null-inclusive under every parameterization.
+, then you will need for the bound to be null-inclusive under every parameterization.
 The existence of the null-inclusiveness rule frees this current rule from having to cover that case.) -

 A further level of complexity in all this is